List of sovereign states in the 2010s: P

 Widely recognized UN member state.
 The Philippines had one autonomous region: Muslim Mindanao (until 2019), Bangsamoro (since 2019).
 The Philippines administered Scarborough Shoal, which was disputed by the People's Republic of China and the Republic of China.
 It also claimed sovereignty over the Spratly Islands (disputed by China, Taiwan, Vietnam, Brunei, and Malaysia) and the Malaysian territory of Sabah.
-Part of the Philippines' territory was controlled by the de facto Bangsamoro Republik from 27 July 2013 to 28 September 2013.